Synthesizing Strong-Coupling Kohn-Luttinger Superconductivity in 2D Van der Waals materials: END MATTER

 \twocolumngrid

-\subsection{Multi-layer Hubbard model and methods}
+\subsection{Multi-layer Hubbard Model and Methods}

-In the trilayer spinless model with $U_{12}=U_{23}=U,U_{13}=U^{*}=0$, namely, when the Coulomb repulsions are present only between neighbouring layers.
-In the weak-coupling limit $U\ll t$, the second order KL Feynman diagram contributes an effective attraction between the top and bottom layer electrons, via the polarization the middle-layer ($l=2$) electrons~\cite{kohn1965new,romer2020pairing},
+In the trilayer spinless model, we consider the case where $U_{12}=U_{23}=U$ and $U_{13}=U^{*}=0$, corresponding to complete screening of the Coulomb repulsion between the top- and bottom- layers.
+In the weak-coupling limit $U\ll t$, the second order KL Feynman diagram yield an pairing attraction between the top- and bottom- layer electrons, mediated by polarization processes in the middle-layer ($l=2$) electrons~\cite{kohn1965new,romer2020pairing},

-where $\chi_0(q)$ is the Lindhard function at transfer momentum $q$, and $N$ is the number of unit cells.
-In the high-temperature limit, this Kohn-Luttinger interaction introduces an effective attraction $V^{*}$ between a pair of electrons located on top- and bottom- layer in a unit cell, which scales like,
+where $\chi_0( \bm{q})$ is the Lindhard function at transfer momentum $\bm{q}$, and $N$ is the number of unit cells.
+In the instantaneous limit, this Kohn-Luttinger interaction introduces an effective attraction $V_{\mathrm{eff}}$ between a pair of electrons located on top- and bottom- layer in a unit cell in real-space that scales like,

 where $n_{2}$ is the electron filling factor of the middle-layer.